jxxcarlson/pdfServer2/README.md

 Upon receipt of such a request, the server runs xelatex on the LaTeX file, after which
-GET requests to /pdf/:id will return a link the correspoing PDF file.
+GET requests to /pdf/:id will return a link the corresponding PDF file.

 These days the id is a normalized version of the document title.
 Thus "Introduction to Quantum Mechanics"